PlzDntKilMeh/eos-utility-reversed/README.md

 # eos-utility-reversed
 This takes the wifi functions from the EOS Utility windows desktop app and allows you to use them with the EDSDK

 I have no clue how most of this works lol.
-The EOS Utility is .net so I opened it in dnspy took the important code slapped it in chat gpt to convert it to c++ and it worked.
+The EOS Utility is .net so I opened it in dnspy took the important code slapped it in chat gpt to convert it to c++ and it somehow worked lmao.

 Usage:
   - Download the release